 When was the last time you audited any of your vendors?
 When was the last time you called and asked how they were doing?
 Have you gone to lunch and had conversations about changes they are seeing in their business?
 You may not have control over your vendors’ business, but you need to be aware of what is happening to them and understand where risks lurk for you.
 You need to know where their business is going and how you can benefit from their plans for the future.
 None of this can happen if you haven’t spoken with your vendors in a long time.

 Step 3 KNOW YOUR PROCESSES

-If you are selling product, then clearly your company knows how to make good product.
+If you are selling products, then clearly your company knows how to make a good product.
 But how much do you know about how your products get made?

 Analyze the Assembly Process